LuizFilipeDev/snake-game/README.md

 # Snake Game

-This application recreates the classic snake game using Node.js, TypeScript and CSS, initially focusing on the essential mechanics, such as movement and fruit-eating functions.
+This application recreates the classic snake game using Node.js, TypeScript, HTML and CSS, initially focusing on the essential mechanics, such as movement and fruit-eating functions.
 This project is under development, and new features will be implemented to expand the gameplay experience.

 ## Interface